 Penalties for violation of federal copyright laws and copyright infringement include civil and criminal penalties.
 In general, anyone found liable for civil copyright infringement may be ordered to pay either actual damages or "statutory" damages affixed at not less than \$750 and not more than \$30,000 per work infringed.
 For "willful" infringement, a court may award up to \$150,000 per work infringed.
 A court can, in its discretion, also assess costs and attorneys' fees.
 For details, see Title 17, United States Code, Sections 504, 505.
 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to \$250,000 per offense.
-For more information, visit the US Copyright Office at: US Copyright Office and is provided on a first-come, first-served basis.
-In order to operate efficiently, these regulations are observed and enforced:
+For more information, visit the US Copyright Office at www.copyright.gov.